 Dr. Mudrik is an alumnus of the interdisciplinary program for outstanding students.
 She received two PhD degrees, in cognitive neuroscience (TAU & HUJI) and in philosophy (TAU).
 The latter was awarded with the Robert J. Glushko prize for outstanding dissertations in cognitive science.
 She then continued to work as a postdoctoral fellow at the division of biology at the California Institute of Technology, and joined the school of psychological sciences as a faculty member in 2015.

-Dr. Liad Mudrik
+Prof. Liad Mudrik

 Fields of Interest